eclipselabs/eclipseiot-testbed-productionperformancemanagement/grinding-machine/README.rst

 What and how to monitor
 -----------------------

-One of the possible indicators of the condition of the ballscrew is the machine vibration.
-Different levels of deterioration result in different profiles of vibration.
-This vibration can be measured with the help of an acceleration sensor attached to the machine.
+One of the possible indicators of the condition of the ballscrew is the vibration, since different levels of deterioration result in different profiles of vibration.
+This can be measured with the help of an acceleration sensor attached to the machine.

 However, the vibration profile is not dependent only on the health of the ballscrew but other factors as well, for instance the forces that the wheels